gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Git tags.md

     category: git-integration-for-jira-self-managed

 ---
-VERSION 2.8.0+ The Git Integration for Jira app supports both lightweight and annotated tags.
+The Git Integration for Jira app supports both lightweight and annotated tags.
 The tags are loaded separately from the rest of the Git Source Code.

 ## Introduction